louisa-mandy/Compilation_Techniques-/README.md

 ### Steps
 1. Clone or download the repository to your local machine.
+2. pip install graphviz
-2. Open a terminal and navigate to the project folder: `cd Final_project`.
+3. Open a terminal and navigate to the project folder: `cd Final_project`.
-3. Run the Streamlit app: `streamlit run CompTech.py`
+4. Run the Streamlit app: `streamlit run CompTech.py`

 The Streamlit web interface will open automatically in your default browser at `http://localhost:8501`.
 If it doesn't open automatically, navigate to that URL manually.